A tree-valued Markov processes associated with an admissible family of branching mechanisms: Real trees and L evy trees

 \subsection{Excursion measure of a L\'evy tree}

 Recall (\ref{eq:psi}).
 We say $\psi$ is subcritical, critical or super-critical if $b>0$, $b=0$ or $b<0$, respectively.
-Typically, we say $\psi$ is (sub)critical, if $b\geq0$.
+In particular, we say $\psi$ is (sub)critical, if $b\geq0$.
 We assume the Grey condition holds:

-\begin{remark}The Grey condition is used to ensure that the corresponding L\'{e}vy tree is locally compact and also implies $c>0$ or $\int_{(0,1)} \ell m(d\ell)=+\infty $ which is equivalent to the fact that the L\'{e}vy process with index $\psi$ is of infinite variation. \end{remark}
+\begin{remark} The Grey condition is used to ensure that the corresponding L\'{e}vy tree is locally compact and also implies $c>0$ or $\int_{(0,1)} \ell m(d\ell)=+\infty $ which is equivalent to the fact that the L\'{e}vy process with index $\psi$ is of infinite variation. \end{remark}

-Let $v^{\psi}$ be the unique non-negative solution of the equation: \beqlb \int_{v^{\psi}(a)}^{+\infty}\frac{d\lambda}{\psi(\lambda)}=a. \eeqlb
+Let $v^{\psi}$ be the unique non-negative solution of the equation \beqlb \int_{v^{\psi}(a)}^{+\infty}\frac{d\lambda}{\psi(\lambda)}=a. \eeqlb

 Results from \cite{DL05} in the (sub)critical cases, where height functions are introduced to code the compact real trees, can be extended to the super-critical cases; see \cite{ADH0a}.
-We state those results in the following form.
-There exists a $\sigma$-finite measure $\N^\psi[d\ct]$ on $\mT$, or excursion measure of a L\'{e}vy tree.
-A $\psi$-L\'evy tree is a ``random'' tree with law $\mN^{\psi}$ and the following properties. \begin{enumerate} \item[(i)] \textbf{Height.} For all $a>0$, $\N^\psi[H_{\text{max}}(\ct)>a]=v^{\psi}(a)$.
+We recall the results as follows.
+Note $\N^\psi[d\ct]$ on $\mT$ the excursion measure of a L\'{e}vy tree.
+A $\psi$-L\'evy tree is a ``random'' tree with law $\mN^{\psi}$ and the following properties: \begin{enumerate} \item[(i)] \textbf{Height.} For all $a>0$, $\N^\psi[H_{\text{max}}(\ct)>a]=v^{\psi}(a)$.